 It’s not a pretty job but it has to be done.
 Once the water has gone, any and all buildings must be inspected.
 It can be as simple as you looking everything over with a notepad and pen in hand.

-The first things to consider are documenting the types of damage for insurance reasons.
+The first things to consider are documenting the types of damage for insurance reasons about mold.
 Health and safety hazards including utilities would be next followed by checking all contents.
 Anything under the water line should be tossed out as soon as possible.

 Step 2: The Removal